Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step4/compose4.md

     (network name):
   ```

-3. Edit `docker-compose.yml` and add this line of code into `redis-container` image, to running multiple command in `docker-compose.yml` you need to write this syntax that given below
+3.Edit `docker-compose.yml` and add this line of code into `redis-container` image, to running multiple command in `docker-compose.yml` you need to write this syntax that given below
   ```plain
   secrets:
       - (Your secret name)